JPETTomography/Gate/JPET_GATE_Use_Examples/Example_1/README.md

-   Example no 1: visualisation of detector geometry
+   Example no 1: visualization of detector geometry

 What will you learn from this example ?
 ---------------------------------------